docker-android-sdk/android-30/README.md

   # You can also run other Android platform tools, which are all added to the PATH environment variable
   ```

-  To connect the emulator using `adb` on the docker host machine, start the container with `--net=host`.
+  To connect the emulator using `adb` on the docker host machine, start the container with `--network host` as well.
   You could also use [`scrcpy`](https://github.com/Genymobile/scrcpy) to do a screencast of the emulator.

 - Non-interactive way